 Following the effects of the COVID-19 pandemic, per April 24, 2020, the 'temporary law COVID-19' was enacted.
-This law includes temporary changes to the NCC that among others relate to the preparation, adoption and publication of annual accounts7.
-Since this law is temporary (at the time of writing of this publication effective until 1 December 2021), it is not included in paragraph 4.2 until paragraph 4.6 below.
+This law includes temporary changes to the NCC that among others relate to the preparation, adoption and publication of annual accounts.
+This temporary law will expire on September 1, 2023 and is not included in paragraph 4.2 until paragraph 4.6 below.